-If you or a loved one have been battling addiction for a while now, knowing how genetics play a role can help you understand why this struggle is so hard.
+If you or a loved one have been battling addiction, knowing how genetics plays a role can help you understand why recovery is so difficult.
 Did you know that up to 60 percent of people in treatment for alcoholism will relapse?
 It’s also not uncommon for people in recovery from substance abuse to relapse multiple times.
-Knowing your genetics plays a role can help alleviate the guilt, shame and sense of failure that accompanies these lapses in sobriety.
+Knowing your genetics plays a role can help alleviate the guilt, grief, shame, and sense of failure that accompanies lapses in sobriety.

 When a friend or a family member is trying to overcome addiction, take a moment to examine their family history:

-Believe it or not, knowing that genetics plays a role isn’t a crutch for continuing behavior — actually, it’s far from it.
+Knowing that genetics plays a role isn’t a crutch for continuing behavior — actually, it’s far from it.
 It actually provides a sense of relief to the person battling addiction.
 It’s not an excuse; it’s motivation.
-When we feel stressed or pressured — as people with addiction often do when they start recovery — turning back to our substance of choice to cope is highly tempting.
-But if you are aware of how nature and nurture are combined in your journey, you have a higher chance of success.
+When we feel stressed or pressured — as people who first start recovery from addiction often do — turning back to our substance of choice to cope is highly tempting.
+If however, you are aware of how nature and nurture are combined in your journey, you will have a higher chance of success.

 When doctors look for an “addiction gene,” they really mean genetic predispositions that may make you more or less susceptible to addiction.